Writing Essentials: Good vs. Bad Choice

 c) Their cellphone still has battery and links to an answer to a question they’ve been asking themselves, like what time of day and/or what date it is.

-For example, knowing what the time and date are should hold a deeper meaning than simple orientation.
-Perhaps even give a hint of why they’ve been trapped in the first place, but more on that when we begin to tackle narrative structure.
+For example, knowing what the time and date are could hold a deeper meaning than simple orientation; perhaps even give a hint of why they’ve been trapped in the first place.
+More on that when we begin to tackle structure.

 What’s good to note is that it’s how the character chooses to handle their own reaction which brings insight into where they’re at on their journey.